Quantile Treatment Effects in Regression Kink Designs: Estimation and Inference: a Practical Guideline

-We use the multiplier bootstrap method to approximate the asymptotic distributions of these BR.
-Draw a random sample $\xi_1,...,\xi_n$ from the standard normal distribution independently from the data $\{(Y_i,D_i,X_i\}_{i=1}^n$.
-Replacing the unknowns $\mu_k$ and $f_X(0)$ in the BR by their uniformly consistent estimators $\tilde{\mu}_k$ and $\hat{f}_X$, respectively, we define the following Estimated Multiplier Processes (EMP).
+Covariance functions for the limit processes are often cumbersome to approximate in practice. \citet{qu_yoon2018} propose a simulation method to approximate limit processes under sharp designs -- also see \citet{qu_yoon2015} -- but this method is not applicable to fuzzy designs.
+We thus propose to use the multiplier bootstrap method to approximate the asymptotic distributions of these BR.
+Draw a random sample $\xi_{1},...,\xi_{n}$ from the standard normal distribution independently from the data $\{Y_{i},D_{i},X_{i}\}_{i=1}^{n}$.
+Replacing the unknowns $\mu_{1},\mu_{2}$ and $f_{X}(0)$ in the BR by their uniformly consistent estimators $\tilde{\mu}_{1},\tilde {\mu}_{2}$ and $\hat{f}_{X}\left( 0\right) $, respectively, we define the following Estimated Multiplier Processes (EMP).

-Under the assumptions to be presented in the next section, we show that the EMP can be used to uniformly approximate the asymptotic distribution of the BR.
+Under the assumptions to be stated in Appendix \ref{sec:theory}, we show that the EMP can be used to uniformly approximate the asymptotic distribution of the BR.
 Consequently, by the functional delta method, the asymptotic distribution of

-can be approximated uniformly on $\Theta = [a,1-a]$ for $a \in (0,1/2)$ by the estimated process
+can be approximated uniformly on $\Theta=[a,1-a]$ for $a\in(0,1/2)$ by the estimated process